Leveraging Different Learning Styles for Improved Knowledge Distillation in Biomedical Imaging: Related work

 \subsection{Knowledge Distillation}

-Knowledge Distillation is an approach introduced to transfer the knowledge in terms of probability outputs, $p_{i}$, from a highly parameterized pre-trained teacher network $f(X,\phi)$ to a simple and compact student network $g(X,\theta)$ to achieve model compression while retaining performance. \\ Given a training set with $N$ samples ${X}=\left\{\boldsymbol{x}_{i}\right\}_{i=1}^{N}$ with corresponding labels ${Y}=\left\{y_{i} \right\}_{i=1}^{N}$, the teacher network {$f(X,\phi)$}, is trained on the ground truth labels.
+Knowledge Distillation \cite{hinton} is an approach introduced to transfer the knowledge in terms of probability outputs, $p_{i}$, from a {complex, highly parameterized pre-trained teacher network $f(X,\phi)$ to a simple and compact student network $g(X,\theta)$ to achieve model compression while retaining the high performance of the teacher.} \\ Given a training set with $N$ samples ${X}=\left\{\boldsymbol{x}_{i}\right\}_{i=1}^{N}$ with corresponding labels ${Y}=\left\{y_{i} \right\}_{i=1}^{N}$, the teacher network {$f(X,\phi)$}, is trained on the ground truth labels.
 The probabilistic output of a teacher network for a sample $x_{i}$ is defined as $p_{i}$ given by the extended softmax as:

 where $\mathbf{z}^{c}$ corresponds to the logits, $C$ is the number of classes, and $T$ is the temperature parameter to get a smoother output probability distribution of the classes.
 Generally, the objective function for the teacher network is the standard \emph{Cross-Entropy (CE) error} defined as: